amit2647/game-lobby-system/HexagonalArchitecture.md

 # Hexagonal Architecture

-- Hexagonal Architecture is model designing software application around the domain layer to isolate it from external factors.
+Hexagonal Architecture is a software design pattern that centers the application around the **domain layer**, isolating it from external systems such as databases, UI, or messaging platforms.

+## Key Concepts

+- **Domain Layer**:
---Domain layer contains the bussiness logic of the application. domain layer is exposed using ports and adapters .
+  Contains the business logic of the application.
+It is exposed via **ports** and **adapters**.

---Ports are the entry point to the application .
-Port determines interface which will allow actor to communicate with application
---Adapters initiate the intercation with application through ports using specific technology .
-In our project REST Controller which allows client to communicate with appplication.
+- **Ports**:
+  Define interfaces that allow actors to communicate with the application.
+These serve as entry points or exit points, depending on the context.

-- Architecture layer :
+- **Adapters**:
+  Use specific technologies (like REST, messaging, or databases) to interact with the application via ports.

+In our project:

+- A **REST controller** acts as a **driving adapter**, allowing the client to communicate with the application.

+## Architecture Diagram (Textual)

 ```
     Adapter -> port -> ( application layer (Domain Layer) application layer ) -> port -> Adapter